bitxenia/astrawiki-web-trusted-peer/README.md

 - `REPO_GIT_ADDRESS`: SSH or HTTPS address used to clone and manage the website's source code.
 - `MAIN_GIT_BRANCH`: name of the website's repo's main branch.
-- `BUILD_COMMAND`: command the script executes to build the website.
-- `STATIC_DIR`: stores the build static website files.
+- `BUILD_DIR`: stores the build static website files.

 ## Usage